- Insurance costs are on the rise.

 Gauging whether or not it is too cold to ride your motorcycle has a lot to do with the quality of the gear you’ll be wearing.
 A leather riding jacket provides the most road rash protection during an accident but it’s not the best choice when riding in the winter to protect against the cold.
 If you’re going to wear your leather jacket through the winter, then make sure you wear a long sleeve shirt underneath it for better insulation.

 A better jacket choice would be a winter riding jacket.
 There are a lot of good jackets out there made for motorcycle riders that have both good insulation properties and good road rash protection.

-Proper riding boots should always be worn when riding a motorcycle, and I would recommend wearing the same pair of boots year round as long as they are waterproof (click here to see the waterproof boots I recommend in my list of suggested gear).
-More important than your boots is your choice of socks.
-There are plenty of good choices for socks out there that are inexpensive and still really good.
+Proper riding boots should always be worn when riding a motorcycle, and I would recommend wearing the same pair of boots year round as long as they are waterproof.
+In addition to your choice of boots is your choice of socks.
+Be sure to choose some that will keep your feet nice and warm.

-I also once rode in the winter without my helmet on and the cold air froze my nostrils shut and made my eyes burn after only a minute.
-Riding a motorbike without a helmet is dangerous, and even more dangerous when it’s cold.
-So always have a helmet on and make sure the visor has anti-fog spray on it.
+I also once rode in the winter without my helmet on (I know, it was a dumb choice) and the cold air froze water around my nostrils and made my eyes burn after only a minute.
+Riding a motorcycle without a helmet is dangerous, and even more dangerous when it’s cold.
+So always have a helmet on and make sure the visor has anti-fog applied on the inside.

 Don’t Trust All The Cold Weather Advice You Read Online

 There are many forums online where people say the coldest temperatures they’ve ridden a motorcycle in and say things like, “I ride my motorcycle through the winter every year and I’ve never had a problem.”
 All it takes is one second of ice that can change your whole life.
 Don’t listen to extreme riders.